Doctor Who Adventures made its debut on Wednesday April 5th 2006 – ten years ago today!

 The biggest-selling issue ever appeared half way through series 3 – we shifted an absolutely incredible 204,000 copies of this one.

-If you’d told me when we launched that within a couple of years we’d be publishing a Christmas double issue with KYLIE MINOGUE on the cover, I’d probably have though you were crackers, especially as we had confidently predicted she wasn’t going to be in it just months earlier.
+If you’d told me when we launched that within a couple of years we’d be publishing a Christmas double issue with KYLIE MINOGUE on the cover, I’d probably have though you were crackers, especially as we had confidently predicted just months earlier that she wasn’t going to be in it.

 I came in when the magazine went weekly.
 There was a lot of scrutiny on covers as we tried to keep sales above 100,000.
 I think we did it on a couple of occasions.
 We often had to wait on embargoed pics, and I remember once having to make Tennant’s blue suit brown for a cover.
 Years after I left, I was delighted by DWA’s dogged persistence in printing the one pic they had of a Snowman week after week!
 My main memory though was that it was a lovely team – happy times.